-As a participant in the White House Police Data Initiative, OPD provides many metrics online on a regular basis, including information on discipline.
+As a participant in the White House Police Data Initiative (PDI), OPD provides many metrics online on a regular basis, including information on discipline.
+The PDI provides information to the public on the OPD website in a number of areas of interest including police discipline, crowd management, stop data, and use of force.